The Readme File

 - How do I turn on the train radio?

-- How to increase the window size, because the current 800x600 is too small for my screen?
+- How to increase the window size, because the default resolution is too small for my screen?

 - How do I switch the points?
 I heard that Shift + t/t works, but it doesn't!